-Christians are people who try to live like Jesus, and who want to become more and more like him.
-This process continues until the day we die.
+Christians are people who believe in Jesus, try to live like him, and who want to become more like him.
+This process of personal growth and transformation continues until the day we die.

 Using willpower alone, this task would be impossible.
 However, with the help of his Holy Spirit, who lives within us all, we can make progress.

-The motivational force behind all Christ’s behaviour is love, so in order to become like him, we need to grow more loving in all our thoughts, words, and deeds.
+The motivational force underpinning all Christ’s behaviour is love, so in order to become like him we need to grow more loving in all our thoughts, words, and deeds.
 Let’s look at each of these in turn.

 We take captive every thought to make it obedient to Christ (2 Corinthians 10:5; NIV).

 Many of us struggle with a constant stream of negative thoughts about others.
 Allowing ourselves to indulge such thoughts unchecked prepares the way for hurtful words and actions.
 Changing the way we think is therefore the key to becoming more like Christ.
 This might sound like an overwhelming task, but it becomes manageable when we tackle our thoughts one at a time.